 A health care proxy should accompany a living will.
 It grants the person you appoint the power to make health care decisions if you can't.
 This includes choosing or dismissing doctors, consenting to surgery, and representing your wishes regarding life-support options.
 All states recognize these proxies, but there may be some restrictions regarding withholding or withdrawing artificial nutrition and hydration or honoring the directive if the patient is pregnant.

-A durable power of attorney delegates to gives someone you choose the authority to make legal, financial, and medical decisions on your behalf.
+A durable power of attorney gives someone you choose the authority to make legal, financial, and medical decisions on your behalf.
 A limited power of attorney grants a designated "attorney-in-fact" the power to make only certain decisions on your behalf -- to pay bills from your checking account, for example.
 A springing durable power of attorney, recognized in many states, does not take effect until you are declared incompetent to make such decisions yourself.

 Get a lawyer to draw up your durable power of attorney.
 Make separate ones for finances and health care.
 Sign several originals because some banks, hospitals, and brokerage houses want to have an original on file.
 You should also spread copies of the document around, making sure that family members, doctors, and financial advisers are aware of what it says.
 Anyone who lives in more than one state-wintering in Florida, for instance, and summering in Maine-should make sure to have powers of attorney that conform to both states' laws.
 Elderly people who travel should take a copy with them.